-Reciprocity agreement for State authorization: An agreement between two or more States that authorizes an institution located and legally authorized in a State covered by the agreement to provide postsecondary education through distance education or correspondence courses to students located in other States covered by the agreement and does not result in a conflict between a State’s statutes and regulations and the requirements of the agreement.
+Reciprocity agreement for State authorization: An agreement between two or more States that authorizes an institution located and legally authorized in a State covered by the agreement to provide postsecondary education through distance education or correspondence courses to students located in other States covered by the agreement and does not—

+(1) Prevent the State from enforcing its laws or regulations of general applicability; or

+(2) Result in a conflict between a State’s statutes and regulations and the requirements of the agreement.

 600.9 State authorization.